Seven Students Go on Mission to Winthrop, Maine

 After painting all day, we had pizza for dinner and had our last swim in the lake.
 We hurried back to the cabin, showered and got ready for our bonfire…which was of course equipped with s’mores!
 While the fire was being made, the kids came up with their own game, entitled, “Fruitball.”
 Very similar to baseball, but since the wiffle ball was no where to be seen, oranges and apples were the next best option for a ball.
 If it was a powerful at-bat, the fruit would smash into pieces, leaving a citric aroma in the air and on our skin.
 It was awesome and was some of the students favorite memory!

 Once the sun started to set and the logs were turning into coals, it was s’more time!
 Each student had a different technique and marshmallow preference.
 We really could have been on Food Network’s “S’more-Off!”
 We went around and talked about our favorite memories from the trip, some including working at Tabitha’s Closet, playing games at the nursing home, painting the different builds and so much more.
 We also discussed what qualities we saw and enjoyed in each person that was there.
 We recognized those who worked hard, made an effort to include everyone, could make everyone laugh, etc. It was a nice way to recognize all the good from the trip and encourage growth in those areas.
 Once the mosquito’s started attacking us, it was time to head inside where we played charades, did skits and played hide-and-seek game, “stalker.”
+You can take the help of expert pest control san antonio technicians to control mosquitos and other pests to protect your family and friends.

 This mission trip was one for the books.
 Students bonded well with one another, worked hard while serving, learned more about God’s purpose for the world and how they can be involved with it.
 It is our hope that the experiences and lessons learned from this trip will live on forever in each participant.
 That their love for God would grow even more richly as they grow into mature, God-fearing individuals.
 Thank you for serving in this capacity, it is eternal.